 There is a rising appreciation of the importance of Pythagoras to Western philosophy and indeed Western civilization.
 On this account, he is reputed to have exerted great influence in the entire Western civilization, its science and its philosophy.
 Recently, Afrocentric scholars in various disciplinary fields, in response to the charge of intellectual laziness against the Africans, have invoked the foundational role of African thoughts via Egypt in the formation of Western philosophy.
 Most major Pre-Socratic and Socratic philosophers including Thales, Pythagoras, Democritus, Socrates and Plato, among others, were educated in the Egyptian Mystery Schools.
-Their philosophies were as such a conscious and systematic acculturation of Egyptian philosophy and the spirit of that philosophy into Greek societies.
+Their philosophy and the spirit of that philosophy into Greek societies.